-All the following prices are as of April 2013.
-This website is unofficial, so please check the official websites for up-to-date and accurate information.
+All the following prices are as of 30 April 2018.
+This website is unofficial, and not constantly maintained, so please check the official websites for up-to-date and accurate information.
 For most buses in Cambridge, you buy bus tickets from the driver.
-Park & Ride bus tickets may be bought from machines in the Park & Ride carparks and they are cheaper that way.
-If you travel on the Busway (guided bus busway), for some stops you have to buy tickets from ticket machines near the stop.
+Park & Ride bus tickets may be bought from machines in the Park & Ride carparks, or from the bus driver.
+If you travel on the Busway (guided bus), for some stops you have to buy tickets from ticket machines near the stop.
 Most buses in Cambridge are run by Stagecoach.
-The Stagecoach Dayrider ticket is valid for one day’s unlimited travel on Stagecoach buses within the city and costs £3.90.
-A single ticket will probably cost less than this, but most returns cost more, so you will automatically be given a Dayrider.
-However a return ticket from a Park & Ride carpark to the centre and back is subsidised, so costs £2.90 from the driver or £2.60 from a ticket machine in the carpark.
-But if you start from the centre and travel to the carpark and back, i.e. in the opposite direction, this is not subsidised and will be a normal Dayrider ticket (£3.90).
-There are some 'short hop' Park and ride tickets for certain specified short journeys.
+The Stagecoach Dayrider ticket is valid for one day’s unlimited travel on Stagecoach buses within the city and costs £4.50.
+A single ticket will probably cost less than this, but most returns cost more, so then you will automatically be given a Dayrider.

 Sorry if this all seems complicated!
 My advice is to have a look around at the bus stop to see if there is a ticket machine.
 If not, tell the driver your journey (including the return), and he will sell you the cheapest ticket.